 In the midst of an unexpected pandemic, the prime minister prorogued parliament for the first time during his term.
 He stated, “As much as this pandemic is an unexpected challenge, it is also an unprecedented opportunity.
 This is our chance to build a more resilient Canada, a Canada that is healthier and safer, greener and more competitive, a Canada that is more welcoming and more fair.
 This is our moment to change the future for the better.
 We can’t afford to miss it, because this window of opportunity won’t be open for long”.

 Read entire memo

-Here are sample letters that you can use for reference when addressing the Prime Minister, Minister of Justice, Minister of Health, and an MP.
+Here are sample letters that you can use for reference when addressing the Prime Minister, Minister of Justice, Minister of Health, Minister of Mental Health and Addictions, and your MP.
 Add a "handwritten" comment or question to attract attention and elicit a reply.

 For the Prime Minister:

 Rt.
 Hon.
 Justin Trudeau, P.C., M.P.